 This page will have the permanent info including modifications and equipment additions.
 Other pages will have trips and other more organized info.
 Then there is the blog section where we will talk about short trips and adventures.

-We had a nice travel trailer and had enjoyed RV travel in the past, but had been curious about the “Class A” motorhome.
+As most people do, we started in a pop-up, then a Jayco 20′ hybrid, then a Rockwood Windjammer 34′ in length.
+That was a nice travel trailer and we had enjoyed RV travel in the past in all of our rigs, but had been curious about the “Class A” motorhome.
 So on a Saturday we went to an RV show simply to look and to kick some tires.
 One thing led to another.
-We kept coming back to this one, a Forest River XL 378.
+We kept coming back to this one, a Forest River 378XL.
 37′ long, three slide-outs, two AC units.
 Gasoline powered as opposed to diesel.
 It’s on the Ford F53 chassis with the Triton V-10 motor.
 The rest is history.

 One of the first outings was to Jones Valley.
 Here she is nestled on the RV pad that we built long ago, originally for our Jayco Hybrid 20′ trailer.
 A 34′ Rockwood Windjammer came after that and now we have Jennifer’s rolling coffee bar all set up.

 My beloved Ford F-250 diesel pickup turned into a 2012 Honda CR-V. We couldn’t see pulling the big pickup, nor using it as a daily driver when it was designed to be hauling and pulling.
 The Honda works just fine as my daily driver as well as the TOAD.